Assists

 UEFA credit Ronaldo with 3 assists at Euro 2016 which includes a goalkeeper rebound after his shot was saved before Quaresma's goal vs Croatia.
 UEFA are one of the few major organisations in football that don't use Opta as their data provider; a rebounded shot does not count as an Opta assist.
 Ronaldo therefore made 2 assists at Euro 2016 according to the Opta definition.

-Why is your Messi assist total different to Opta's?
+Why is your Argentina assist count for Messi different to other sources?

 Outside the Box Goals